 Grilled octopus with piquillo sauce £16.
 The octopus tender and smoky but not overpowered by the coal, the acidity in the sweet piquillo was a lovely addition too.

 Solomillo Ibérico with pobre potatoes and egg yolk £11.
 The potatoes are creamy from their own starch and enriched with the egg yolk.
-But the star of the show is the solomillo which translates into pork loin and boy is it succulent and sweet – this is how a good piece of meat should be.
+But the star of the show is the solomillo which translates into pork loin and boy is it succulent and sweet – this is how a good piece of acorn fed swine should be.

 Pata negra and heritage tomato salad with cucumber £6.50.
 ‘Pata Negra’ a colloquial term for black Iberian pigs because of their trademark black hooves, this ingredient has gone missing on this plate.
 We couldn’t seem to find it.
 The tomatoes however were impressive.